Everything About Growing Plumeria in Pots

 Temperature and Humidity

-Plumeria plants prefer daytime temperatures between 70°F and 90°F (21°C and 32°C) for optimal growth.
-They can tolerate temperatures as low as 50°F (10°C) but protect them from frost or freezing temperatures, which can severely damage or kill the plant.
+Plumeria plants prefer daytime temperatures between 70°F and 90°F (21°C and 32°C) for the best growth.
+They can tolerate temperatures as low as 50°F (10°C), but you will need to protect them from frost or freezing temperatures.

 Plumeria Care in Pots